-In about 1841, he married a woman named Mary Gardiner, who was the mixed-blood daughter of trapper William Gardiner and an Oglala Sioux woman named White Thunder Woman of Chief Red Cloud’s band.
+In about 1841, he married a woman named Mary Gardiner, the mixed-blood daughter of trapper William Gardiner and an Oglala Sioux woman named White Thunder Woman of Chief Red Cloud’s band.
 The pair would have six children.
 Richard was called Owasakala by the Sioux.

 In 1845 he was working with another trader named Joseph Bissonette in establishing a new post called Fort Bernard on the North Platte River in Wyoming.
-During their partnership, Richard ran the business and Bissonette visited the Indians in their camps.
+Richard ran the business during their partnership, and Bissonette visited the Indians in their camps.
 The fort was also known as Richard’s Post.

 In 1846, author and historian Francis Parkman met John Richard and described him:

 “little, swarthy, black-eyed Frenchman… his black curling Hair… parted in the middle of his head, fell below his shoulders… he wore a frock of smoked deerskin, gaily ornamented with porcupine quills and leggings with long fringes down their sides… The small frame of Richard… was in the highest degree athletic and vigorous”.

-The bridge opened in 1853 and that year, traffic along the trails peaked when some 50,000 emigrants used the bridge.
+The bridge opened in 1853, and that year, traffic along the trails peaked when some 50,000 emigrants used the bridge.
 It became known as Reshaw’s Bridge and put the Mormon Ferry out of business.

 This bridge was constructed from lumber transported from the Caspar Mountains and was held together with iron bolts.
 The structure was over 800 feet long and 18 feet wide, requiring 23 piers filled with large rocks to span the river.
-Richard also built several log buildings on the south end of the bridge which served as residences, a trading house, a grocery, a dry goods store, and a blacksmith shop.
+Richard also built several log buildings on the south end of the bridge, which served as residences, a trading house, a grocery, a dry goods store, and a blacksmith shop.
 He bought out his partners in 1854.

-During the Indian unrest of the mid 1850s, Fort Clay was established approximately 750 feet from the south end of the bridge.
+During the Indian unrest of the mid-1850s, Fort Clay was established approximately 750 feet from the south end of the bridge.
 The military abandoned the camp in November of 1856, ignoring Richard’s request they stay.

-However, just two years later, when the army needed to maintain a route to supply troops involved in the Mormon War, soldiers were again stationed at the site in July 1858.
+However, two years later, when the army needed to maintain a route to supply troops involved in the Mormon War, soldiers were again stationed at the site in July 1858.
 This post was called Camp Payne.
 It, too, was short-lived and closed in May 1859.